Trump threatens attacks on Iranian power plants if Tehran fails to open the Strait of Hormuz

 The developments signaled the war in the Middle East, now in its fourth week, was moving in a dangerous new direction.

-Sirens blared across Israel on Sunday morning, warning of new Iranian barrages as residents faced the devastation in the southern cities of Dimona and Arad.
+Sirens blared across Israel as Iran launched new barrages Sunday.
+In the country's south, residents faced the devastation in the cities of Dimona and Arad.
 In northern Israel, a man was killed in a strike by the Lebanese militant Hezbollah group.

-In Doha, six people were confirmed killed in a Qatari helicopter crash in the Persian Gulf nation’s territorial waters.
-One person was still missing from Saturday’s crash, which was blamed on a “technical malfunction.”
-Qatar’s Defense Ministry said the dead included three Qatari forces and three Turkish nationals, including a military officer and two civilians.
-The missing person is a Qatari airman, it said.
+Israeli Prime Minister Benjamin Netanyahu toured Arad and said it was a “miracle” that no one was killed by the blast, which heavily damaged several buildings.
+But he said that if all residents had rushed to shelters, no one would have been hurt and urged all to heed the sirens.

 Iran responds to Trump's ultimatum